SMC-AAU-CPH/smc-cph.github.io/_posts/2018-08-23-introduction-group-a.md

 ## Espen Wik

 Espen Wik is a **video producer, photographer and editor**, located in Beitostølen, Norway.
 He has background from NRK, TVNorge and independent production companies.
-Espen has a former **music education** from **The University of Oslo, The Music Conservatory in
+Espen has a former **music education** from **The Aalborg University, The Music Conservatory in
 Buskerud and The Music Conservatory in Oslo.**

 <img src="/assets/image/2018_08_23_stefanof_EspenWik.jpg" width="30%" />